 VIENNA DOWNTOWN TOUR – 7KFrom: €38.50

 Running tours in Vienna is a fantastic way of discovering the Austrian capital.
-Both the main sights, but more importantly also the hidden gems that only the locals know of.
+You’ll see both the main sights, but also the hidden gems that only the locals know of.

 Oh and by the way – we are teaming up with Asics in Vienna, so whenever you book a running tour with us in Vienna you receive a 30% discount on Asics products either in the local Vienna store or on Asics.com.
 If you ever needed a reason to book with us – here it is :-)

 I did the 20km running tour with Steff.
 It was a terrific orientation to the city.
 We saw many of the major sights in the central district and got to cross the Danube to East Vienna.
 Steff was very friendly and knowledgeable.
 He also provided me with restaurant and museum recommendations and options for places to run while I’m in Vienna.
 I definitely recommend this tour early in any trip to Vienna.

 But hey – we are not finished talking about Vienna.
 Because running is one thing, but let’s also cover what type of city you will discover on our running tours.

 The cultural heritage of the city is immense, even in the stone age there were already settlers in the area.
 Starting from there over all epochs like the Roman Empire, the Mediaeval Times, the Siege of Vienna, the Third Reich and the founding of the republic, the city of Vienna lived through some light and some darker times.
 The architecture and urban landscape remind you of all of these changes.